GeoStat-Framework/PyKrige/README.rst

 of the spatial coordinates that define the drift(s).
 The package includes a module that contains functions that should be useful in working with ASCII grid files (`*.asc`).

-PyKrige also works smoothly together with the Covariance Model provided by `GSTools <https://github.com/GeoStat-Framework/GSTools>`_ v1.1 and higher.
-Have a look at the section: `GSTools covariance models`_.

 See the documentation at `http://pykrige.readthedocs.io/ <http://pykrige.readthedocs.io/>`_ for more details.

 Installation